kriogenia/the-parting-of-sarah/README.md

 * **Plant**, it's a ranged static enemy who shoots three beans.
 * **Raddish**, it's a melee enemy with a lot of health that needs to stop to rest.
 * **Stone**, it's a melee enemy that leaves two smaller stones when it diest.
 Those stones also leave another two smaller ones.
 Smaller the stone, faster.

+# Bosses

+Currently the game features a total of four bosses:

+* **Barrelwood**, it's a barrelwood.
+It rolls, smokes and spreads acid, everything barrelwood-like.
+* **Bore**, it's an angry pillow.
+Shots a chasing projectile so he doesn't have to do the job, sleeps to recover health because he is tired and summons its cat, Franky, to fight for him.
+Lazy motherfucker.
+* **Litost**, it's static walrus with a pan that protects him.
+He can shoot fishes and its fangs, because why not.
+* **Pera**, a flying pear, who poops, shoot itself like a dart and has a fucking magic shield, because WHY NOT.

 # Items